crystalworkshop/krafla_sill/README.md

 # krafla_sill
-Matlab code for the paper Borisova et al., 2022.
-"In situ probing of the present-day zircon-bearing magma chamber at Krafla" submitted to Geology
+"MatLab code for the paper In situ probing of the present-day zircon-bearing magma chamber at Krafla, Northeastern Iceland by Borisova et al. 2023 in Frontiers in Earth Science